Omni-guides/Tuxborn/ReadmeTemp.md

 **Optional Mods:**

-Custom Presets Go in Here: Empty folder to put any custom racemenu presets in
+Custom Presets Go in Here: An empty folder to put any custom racemenu presets in (.jslot file format).

-SSE FPS Stabilizer: SKSE that dynamically changes setting base on a performance target, can be disabled if you run into weird performance issues
+SSE FPS Stabilizer: A SKSE plugin that dynamically changes settings based on a performance target, can be disabled if you run into weird performance issues.

-Smaller HUD: makes the HUD smaller
+Smaller HUD: Makes the HUD smaller in scale.

-Skyrim Upscaler - DLSS FSR2 XeSS: more FPS or longer battery life with the help of FSR upscaling
+Skyrim Upscaler - DLSS FSR2 XeSS: more FPS or longer battery life with the help of FSR upscaling.

-Enemy (R)Evolution of Skyrim - EEOS: gives npc more perks and spells to use against you
+Enemy (R)Evolution of Skyrim - EEOS: gives npc more perks and spells to use against you.

-Masculine Animations for Female PCs/Feminine Animations for Male PCs: changes some animations for the Player Character
+Masculine Animations for Female PCs/Feminine Animations for Male PCs: changes some animations for the Player Character.

 ---